ChainAgnostic/namespaces/conflux/caip2.md

 ## Rationale

 Conflux network(core space) consists of 2 networks: main network and testing network.
-The private network can also be created , Each network has a unique network ID that can be used to identify it.
+Private networks can also be created.
+Each network has a unique network ID that can be used to identify it.

 ## Syntax